Stanton Barrett: Cup Series

-In 2005, Barrett began the season with Front Row Motorsports but was later let go by the team; he then ran Cup races under his own Stanton Barrett Motorsports team.
-The following year, he ran a partial sschedule between SBM and Rick Ware Racing, failing to qualify for a number of races.
+In 2005, Barrett began the season helping Front Row Motorsports start out of Stanton Barrett Motorsports shop but later owner of Front Row Motorsports and Stanton Barrett decided to take different paths; he then ran Cup races under his own Stanton Barrett Motorsports team.
+The following year, he ran a partial schedule between SBM and Rick Ware Racing, failing to qualify for a number of races.
 He reunited with Ware for an attempt at the 2007 Daytona 500.
-Barrett attempted a limited schedule of 2008 races with SKI Motorsports.
+Barrett attempted a limited schedule of 2008 races with in a partnership with Stanton Barrett Motorsports/SKI Motorsports.

 Barrett was initially scheduled to make his Cup Series return in 2017 with Rick Ware Racing, but did not make a start.
 A year later, he rejoined Ware for the 2018 Bank of America Roval 400 at Charlotte.
 In 2019, he returned to the series for his first superspeedway Cup start in the 2019 GEICO 500 at Talladega.

 In August 2020, Barrett joined Spire Motorsports for the Go Bowling 235 on the Daytona road course.

-Camping World Truck Series
+Truck Series

 In 2015, Barrett made his Camping World Truck Series debut for his team at Talladega Superspeedway, driving the No. 91 Chevrolet Silverado.
 The race marked his first at Talladega since 2005.
 After qualifying 21st, Barrett was collected in The Big One on lap 86, hitting the wall and Matt Crafton.
 Barrett was credited with a 29th-place finish.

 IndyCar Series

 In 2009, Barrett expressed an interest in running IndyCar Series races after the series merged with Champ Car.
 At the Nationwide Series race at Kansas Speedway, he officially announced that he had joined Team 3G full-time to drive the No. 98, while also running 19–21 races in the Nationwide Series.
-In his IndyCar debut at the Honda Grand Prix of St. Petersburg, Barrett qualified 21st and finished 12th, four laps behind race winner Ryan Briscoe.
+In his IndyCar debut at the Honda Grand Prix of St. Petersburg, Barrett qualified 21st and finished twelfth, four laps behind race winner Ryan Briscoe.
 Barrett struggled during the season, including failing to qualify for the Indianapolis 500 and missing the ABC Supply Company A.J.
-Foyt 225 due to a crash in practice, and was eventually replaced by Jaques Lazier.
-Barrett returned to the series later in the year at Twin Ring Motegi, where he finished 19th.
+Foyt 225 due to a crash in practice, and was eventually sponsorship difficulties that allowed Arie Luyendyk Jr. and Jaques Lazier.
+Barrett returned to the series later in the year at Twin Ring Motegi, where he finished 19th after a broken hub caused loosing several laps in the race.
+Barrett still remained as the driver with the teams best finishing result that season.